-Among other provisions, SB7 expands the criminal charges available to prosecutors for improper relationships; automatically revokes teaching licenses for educators convicted of most sex offenses; mandates that principals report teacher misconduct to the Texas Education Agency (TEA); and disqualifies certain offenders from receiving their pensions.
+SB 7 expanded the criminal charges available to prosecutors for improper relationships; automatically revoked teaching licenses for educators convicted of most sex offenses; mandated that principals report teacher misconduct to the Texas Education Agency (TEA); and disqualified certain offenders from receiving their pensions.
 The author of the bill, Sen. Paul Bettencourt, R-Houston, explained the Senate Bill 7’s purpose:

 “This behavior of teachers preying on students for sexual relationships will not be tolerated.
 SB 7 gives the TEA more tools to pursue and investigate these cases to protect the integrity of the teaching profession and, more importantly, protect the students in all of the schools in Texas.”